Do you want to get rid of Japanese beetles on your plants?

-The best and most effective way to kill Japanese beetles is to pick them off with your hands or shake the branches of your plants and put the beetles in a solution of 1 tbsp dish soap and a gallon of water.
+The best and most effective way to kill them is to pick them off with your fingers or shake the branches of your plants and put the beetles in a solution of 1 tbsp dish soap and a gallon of water.

 You can also vacuum them off with a vacuum cleaner and dump the bag or canister into the water solution.

-This DOES work but, yes, it is time consuming.
+This DOES work on small infestations but it is time consuming.

 Traps are another way to get rid of Japanese beetles but keep in mind that they do attract beetles from other yards as well.

-You could end up with a lot of Japanese beetles in your yard.
+You could end up with a lot of these bugs in your yard.

 If you use the traps, keep them at the back of your yard, far away from your favourite plants.

-You can also use parasitic wasps and flies which are beneficial insects and hunt the Japanese beetle which could help control the population of the beetles.
+You can also try using parasitic wasps and flies which are beneficial insects and will hunt them which could help control the population of the beetles.